 Prior to joining the Center, she held positions in market research, advertising, and most recently, workforce and economic development.
 She earned her undergraduate degree in communications and public relations from the University of North Carolina at Greensboro and a master’s degree in higher education administration, also from UNCG.
 Utilizing both education and business experiences, Deborah has held instructor positions in the Department of Journalism and Mass Communications at North Carolina A&T State University, teaching courses in speech communications and group decision making.

 Heather Champion, Ph.D.

-Heather Champion, Ph.D. is an Enterprise Associate at the Center for Creative Leadership.
-In her role as an Enterprise Associate in CCL’s Design and Evaluation Center, she works with CCL staff, clients, and external evaluators to design and conduct customized evaluation efforts for Center programs, products, and services.
+Heather Champion, Ph.D. is Manager, Client Evaluation Services at the Center for Creative Leadership.
 Her expertise is in program planning and evaluation with an emphasis in the public health sector.
 Heather is currently working on the evaluation for the Ladder to Leadership: Developing the Next Generation of Community Health Leaders program sponsored by the Robert Wood Johnson Foundation in collaboration with the Center for Creative Leadership.